ghoomfrog/silili/README.md

 ## Noun/Adjective Interchangeability

-Nouns and adjectives are interchangeable in any case.
+Nouns and adjectives are always interchangeable.
 Here are some examples:

 <dl>
 	<dt>Adjective to noun: